21 Types of Insects in the Amazon Rainforest

 by ibsut is licensed under CC BY 2.0

-These formidable beetles belong to the family of scarabs and are capable of reaching a length of up to 6 inches.
+These formidable beetles belong to the family of scarabs and can reach up to 6 inches.

 They get their name from the enormous, menacing horns that protrude from their heads.

-The male beetles engage in vicious fights for the available females, lifting and tossing one another to the ground in a manner similar to that of armored wrestlers.
+The male beetles engage in vicious fights for the available females, lifting and tossing one another to the ground like armored wrestlers.

 17. Flannel Moth Caterpillar